ethereum-optimism/optimism/specs/derivation.md

 >
 > - There may be different concurrent data submissions to L1
 > - There may be different actors that submit the data, the system cannot rely on a single EOA nonce value.
-> - The batcher requests batches from the rollup-node then builds channels and frames.
+> - The batcher requests safe L2 safe head from the rollup node, then queries the execution engine for the block data.
+>   - In the future we might be able to get the safe hea dinformation from the execution engine directly.
+Not possible
+>     right now but there is an upstream geth PR open.

 ## Batch Submission Wire Format